Old School Yoga

 In modern terms, this is known as taking responsibility for one’s actions.
 The yogi does not make excuses or blame others for his circumstances, but realizes that they are the result of his own actions.
 This is not always easy.

-Asteya - not stealing
+Asteya - Not Stealing

 Sutra 2.37